 - The intranet is only beneficial if there is content, communications, and documents available.
 A lack of intranet users makes it essentially useless.

-- If the intranet is not used by management and if content is not updated, users will lose interest.
+- If the intranet is not used by management and if the content is not updated, users will lose interest.

 - Many organizations have limited support for when software bugs or other issues arise because it costs money to hire support staff.